Kidoz-SDK/kidoz-mobile-sdk/Kidoz Direct/Android/README.md

 ```

 # Kidoz Interstitial
-Kidoz Interstitial is a full screen single ad unit.
+The Kidoz InterstitialAd is a full screen single ad unit.

 #### Displaying Interstitial Ads